 What Does The Range In Math Mean

 Now, think about the temperature fluctuations in a city over a week.
 You have the highest temperature recorded and the lowest temperature.
-The difference between these two gives you the range of temperatures, helping you understand how much the weather varied during that period.
+Day to day, the difference between these two gives you the range of temperatures, helping you understand how much the weather varied during that period.
 In mathematics, the range is a simple yet powerful tool for understanding the spread of data.
-It provides a quick snapshot of variability and is used in various fields, from statistics to everyday problem-solving.
+And it provides a quick snapshot of variability and is used in various fields, from statistics to everyday problem-solving.
 Let's explore what the range in math really means, how it is calculated, and why it's a useful measure.

 Main Subheading